-The event organisers invite participants to explore the relationship between women and evil from the full range of disciplinary, professional and social perspectives.
-The aim is to generate an inclusive dialogue involving researchers, practitioners, artists, activists, legal professionals, clinicians, social workers, representatives from the voluntary sector, individuals whose lives have been impacted by feminine ‘evil’ and others with an interest in the field.
-Key topics, themes and issues for discussion may include, but are definitely not limited to:
+Against this backdrop, this conference will explore the various conjunctions between evil, women and the feminine.
+We invite participants to explore evil women/women and evil from the full range of disciplinary, professional, and social perspectives.
+The aim is to generate an inclusive dialogue involving researchers, practitioners, artists, activists, legal professionals, clinicians, social workers, representatives from the voluntary sector, individuals whose lives have been impacted by feminine evil, and others with an interest in the field.
+Topics for discussion include, but are not restricted to:

 What To Send